Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

-Across most of the sample, including in the ultra-faint range, we reproduce the same size-luminosity relation as observed in nearby galaxies, including approximately the same scatter\footnote{We have ensured these results are robust by fitting along many random lines of sight.
+Across most of the sample, including in the ultra-faint range, we reproduce observed galaxy sizes\footnote{We have ensured these results are robust by fitting along many random lines of sight.
 As in \citet{El-Badry2016}, we find that half-light radii vary typically by no more than ${\sim}10$\%}.
 At a given magnitude, the galaxies span a range of sizes, including some diffuse and some relatively compact galaxies.
 Our most compact galaxies are generally about as bright and slightly larger than Andromeda XVI or Leo T; reproducing these galaxies has been a challenge in some previous works \citep[e.g.,][]{Revaz2018, Garrison-Kimmel2019}.
 There is one additional galaxy with $M_V\sim-9$ and $r_h=40$~pc that is by a wide margin the most compact simulated dwarf.
 This galaxy seems to be a faint analog of ultra-compact dwarf (UCD) galaxies, and understanding its evolution may shed light on the origin of UCD galaxies.
 Our sample includes just one of these galaxies; it is possible that a larger simulation suite---or a more massive central galaxy---would include more of them, or even brighter ones.
 In Section~\ref{sec:ucd} we discuss this compact galaxy in more detail, including its evolutionary history.